Kalmat/PyWinCtl/README.md

 watchdog sub-class, running in a separate Thread, will allow you to define hooks and its callbacks to be notified when some window states change.

-The watchdog will automatically stop when window doesn't exist anymore or program exits.
+The watchdog will automatically stop when window doesn't exist anymore or main program quits.

     isAliveCB:      callback to invoke when window is not alive anymore.
 Set to None to not to watch this Passes the new alive status value (False)